richryan/richryan.github.io/README.md

 - Run > bundle exec jekyll serve

 Using Jekyll, pages can be hid by removing the title element (and maybe the order element).

+Starting 1/3/2019, I am moving the website to `blogdown`.